 Clearcoats on the car offer some protection against external factors, but they tend to lose their properties with time.

 That’s where paint protection comes in.
 You can choose between waxes, sealants, and ceramic coatings.
-Also, there are few more methods, but I stick to these three only.

 1. Car Paint Will Look Incredible